enigmango/markov-sentencer/readme.md

 It takes one or more input files, picks a prefix to kick off the generated sentence(s), and outputs the sentence(s).

-I haven't worked on this code since submitting it for grading.
+Tested and working with Python 3.4.2 on ArchLinux.

 Feel free to use as you please.
 Pull requests welcome.

-Tested and working with Python 3.4.2 on ArchLinux.
+*This is part of an ongoing project to put some of my old school projects on GitHub - the going will be slow, as I have to go through backups and recovered files.*

 # Operation